Jump To Section

 - Keep it grounded in reality.
 Any technological or fantastical element in sci-fi should have roots in what our current species can already do or is on the road to being able to do.

-Become a better writer with the MasterClass All-Access Pass.
+Become a better writer with the MasterClass Annual Membership.
 Get access to video lessons taught by literary masters, including Margaret Atwood, Neil Gaiman, Dan Brown, and more.